Online RN to MSN Programs in Illinois: Reviewing Top Schools

 RN to MSN – DePaul University

 The RN to MSN program at DePaul University is designed for working nurses who want to expand their knowledge and skills and become a nurse administrator, nurse educator, family nurse practitioner, or adult-gerontology nurse practitioner.
-Students with an ADN in nursing are encouraged to apply and the coursework can be tailored to specific academic backgrounds.
-The program is completely online although students must complete an in-person practicum before graduation.
-DePaul is a strong choice as it boasts an experienced faculty, robust alumni network, and numerous financial aid and scholarship opportunities for MSN students.
+Students with an associate’s degree in nursing (ADN) are encouraged to apply and the coursework can be tailored to specific academic backgrounds.

 Duration: 2-4 years depending on academic history